HTTP-RPC/Kilo/README.md

 ## IteratorAdapter
 The `IteratorAdapter` class implements the `Iterable` interface and makes each value produced by an iterator appear to be an element of the adapter, allowing the iterator's contents to be serialized as a JSON array.

 `IteratorAdapter` is typically used to transform result data produced by NoSQL databases such as MongoDB.
-For example, the following service method (based on the MongoDB sample database) returns a list of restaurants in a given zip code:
+For example, the following method (based on the MongoDB sample database) returns a list of restaurants in a given zip code:

 ```java
 @RequestMethod("GET")